LarsGJobloop/2025-iac-v3-server-configuration/README.md

 ## Module inspiration

 Here is an example of how a module might look.
 It's a higher level abstraction where you wrap a bundle of resources into a compose application.
 Allowing future you (or others) to quickly create new instances of a Compose Application.
-Some more names to inspire usages and thinking about abstractions (you might find that some of these already exists and can be used by you in projects):

-- `dotnet_application`
-- `postgresql`
-- `discord_bot`
-- `kubernetes_cluster`
-- `canvas`
-- `nextcloud` # Private cloud suite

 ```tf
 module "compose_application" {